Menu

 Sunscreen (What Kind?)

-One of the best ways to protect your skin in the summertime is to, of course, put sunscreen on.
+One of the best ways to protect your skin in the summertime is, of course, to put on sunscreen.
 But then the question becomes what kind?

-Make sure that the sunscreen is at least SPF 30 or higher.
-Be sure to pay attention to spots around your ears and your neck area.
-Do these things and you should be in some good shape!
+Make sure the sunscreen is at least SPF 30.
+Be sure to pay attention to the spots around your ears and neck.
+Do these things, and you should be in some good shape!

 RELATED: Rocking A Bald Head?
 3 Essentials For A Healthy One